 Jane Morgan is the attorney for Ain Dah Yung Center’s Indian Child Welfare Legal Advocacy Project.
 Ms. Morgan is a 1997 graduate of William Mitchell College of Law.
 She grew up on the Mille Lacs Reservation.
 Ms. Morgan works for the law firm of Southern Minnesota Regional Legal Services and has over 10 years of combined experience with ICWA, Juvenile and Family law.

 For additional information on legal representation, please contact Jane Morgan, SMRLS Attorney:

 579 Wells Street Suite 100

 In accordance with the Indian Child Welfare Act and the Minnesota Indian Family Preservation Act, the Ain Dah Yung Center’s ICWA Compliance Project helps prevent the dissolution of Indian families and combats out-of-home placement through compliance court monitoring.
 Quarterly reports are available below.

-If you have questions or would like more information on compliance monitoring please contact Sunshine Day at:
+If you have questions or would like more information on compliance monitoring please contact Jake Day at:

 1089 Portland Ave, St. Paul, MN 55104